SESYNC-ci/data-manipulation-in-R-lesson/docs/_slides/dplyr.md

 <aside class="notes" markdown="block">

 Note that a logical "and" is implied when conditions are separated by commas.
 (This is perhaps the main way in which `filter` differs from the base R `subset` function.)
-Therefore, the example above is equivalent to `filter(surveys, year == 1990 & month %in% 1:3)`.
+Therefore, the example above is equivalent to `filter(animals, year == 1990 & month %in% 1:3)`.
 A logical "or" must be specified explicitly with the `|` operator.

 </aside>